AxlLind/AdventOfCode2021/README.md

 See [notes.md](./notes.md) for some thoughts I wrote down after completing each day.

+See [timings.md](./timings.md) for the execution time of each solution.

 Thanks for another amazing year of AoC [@ericwastl](https://twitter.com/ericwastl) :christmas_tree:

 ## Usage